cadmiumkitty/dalstonsemantics-dot-com/services.md

 ---
 title: "Services"
-description: "Services provided by Dalston Semantics, including consulting, cloud deployment of open-source knowledge management software and Taxonomies for Confluence add-on development."
+description: "Services provided by Dalston Semantics.
+Reduce costs with cloud deployment of open-source controlled vocabulary tools.
+Increase the value of the existing investment in the Atlassian suite with Taxonomies for Confluence add-on."
 layout: services
 intro_image: "images/illustrations/services.svg"
 intro_image_absolute: true
 intro_image_hide_on_mobile: false
 ---

-# Reduce cost and increase value of investment in existing tools
+# Open-source tools and Taxonomies for Confluence

-Rely on standards and open source software to build solutions for enterprise architecture, data governance, regulatory compliance and more.
+Reduce costs with cloud deployment of open-source controlled vocabulary tools.
+Increase the value of the existing investment in the Atlassian suite with Taxonomies for Confluence add-on.